Ohio Sports Betting

-In order to place a sports bet over the internet with a regulated Ohio book, you will need to be inside the state of Ohio.
-Every legal online sportsbook that sets up shop in the state will require you to download a piece of geolocation software that will accurately relay your position to the book.
+In order to place a sports bet over the internet with a regulated Ohio book, you need to be inside the state of Ohio.
+Every legal online sportsbook that sets up shop in the state requires you to download a piece of geolocation software that accurately relays your position to the book.
 If the sportsbook can’t tell exactly where you are, you can’t press the “Bet” button.

 If you’re just visiting Ohio, that’s absolutely fine.
 You don’t need to live there, you just have to be inside the state when you place your bets.

 Ohio decided to create three different sportsbook licenses, which has resulted in several different wagering options for bettors in the state.

 Type A sportsbook licenses are the traditional type.
 Existing casinos in the state, along with all the sports teams, NASCAR, and the PGA Tour, qualify for a Type A sports betting license, which entitles them to two online “skins” or license partners.
 For example, the Cleveland Guardians would be able to partner with two online sportsbooks, who would able to operate in the state through the licensing agreement with the team.
 This type of license is common in many states.

 Type B sportsbook licenses are for stand-alone retail sportsbooks.
 Up to 40 Type B licenses are up for grabs, which means that we could see many sportsbooks across the state in addition to the expected sportsbooks to open at the existing casinos and horse tracks.

 Type C licenses are where things get interesting.
 Administered by the state lottery commission, any establishment with a liquor license can apply to install a betting kiosk at their business.
 This will eventually result in hundreds of kiosks throughout the state.
 The kiosks are be run by the Lottery and have lower limits and fewer options than online sportsbooks, but it is a great way for those who may not want to open up an online account to put a few bucks on the game they are watching.